joesobo/nuxt-playground/README.md

-Just a little Nuxt playground to connect up to trpc
+Just a little Nuxt playground to connect up to TRPC and Firebase

 Stack:

 - Nuxt
 - Vue
 - Tailwind
-- nuxt-trpc
+- TRPC (nuxt)
 - Firebase
 - Zod

 TODO:
-- prisma
+- supabase and prisma to replace firebase